CodeSecure-Inc/vscode-codesonar/README.md

 ## Requirements

-The "Sarif Viewer" VS Code extension from Microsoft.
+* The "Sarif Viewer" VS Code extension from Microsoft.
+* Access to a CodeSonar hub running CodeSonar 7.1 or later.

 ## Extension Settings

+Many "CodeSonar" extension settings are provided in order to customize hub communication and to facilitate CodeSonar analysis from a VS Code task.

+## Known Issues

 None

-## Known Issues

-Pre-release version.

 ## Release Notes

-### 0.9.0
+### 1.0.0

-Beta/pre-release.
-For demonstration and evaluation only.
+Initial release.
+Compatible with CodeSonar 7.1.